Wanguri

 An assessment of population growth drivers in Wanguri reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wanguri's population, as of February 2026, is approximately 1,866 people.
-This figure represents an increase of 30 individuals since the 2021 Census, which recorded a population of 1,836.
-The change is inferred from the estimated resident population of 1,866 in June 2024 and address validation as of the Census date.
-This results in a density ratio of 2,096 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.6% of overall population gains during recent periods, driving primary growth for the area.
+Based on AreaSearch's analysis, Wanguri's population is around 1,866 as of Feb 2026.
+This reflects an increase of 30 people (1.6%) since the 2021 Census, which reported a population of 1,836 people.
+The change is inferred from the estimated resident population of 1,866 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 2,096 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 56.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch applies age cohort growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate above median growth for statistical areas nationwide.
-By 2041, Wanguri's population is projected to increase by 340 persons, reflecting an 18.2% gain over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above-median population growth of statistical areas across the nation is projected, with the area expected to increase by 340 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 18.2% in total over the 17 years.

 Frequently Asked Questions - Population